 Zelboraf is also used to treat Erdheim-Chester Disease (a rare blood cancer).

-Zelboraf is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene), for which your doctor will test.
+Zelboraf is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene).
+Your doctor will test you for this gene.

 Zelboraf is used to treat melanoma, but this medicine can increase your risk of developing other types of skin cancer.
 Report any new or worsening skin lesions to your doctor right away.